guyshonshon/devops-solver/README.md

 ## License

-This project is open source and distributed under the repository license.
+This project is read-only, with backend and ci/cd open source and distributed under the repository license.
 See [LICENSE](LICENSE).

 ---